collegeman/tasks-server/README.md

 - I'm not building something for a team (not yet), just for me and my friends
 - I don't want to learn someone else's system, I want to embrace my own idiosyncrasies
 - I expect to learn a few important things along the way, especially about AI/LLMs
-- Doing this work in public is a powerful way of [marketing my skills](./JOURNAL.md) and building some new ones
+- Doing this work in public is a powerful way of [marketing my skills](./docs/JOURNAL.md) and building some new ones

-The only way out is through.
+The only way out of the maze is through.